rumq/java-springboot-course/pages/MicroServicesFundamentalsSamNewman.md

 * Exposes internals

 APIs can be exposed by Monolithic applications as well.
-If available there is nothing wrong with.
+If available there is nothing wrong with using them.
+They can be treated as a black box.

 Identify Microservices boundaries and these mimic domain boundaries.